padrinobook/padrinobook/chapters/user_profile.md

 ### Remember Me Function
 \label{sec:remember_me_funcion}

 We are currently using the `sign_in` method from the session helper to login a user.
 But this is only valid for a session.
 What we need is something permanent.
-Cookies are the perfect choice for this.
+[Cookies](https://en.wikipedia.org/wiki/HTTP_cookie "Cookies") are the perfect choice for this.
 We could use the `user_id` from the user as a unique token, but this can be changed too easily.
-Creating an unique long [secure hash](http://en.wikipedia.org/wiki/Secure_Hash_Algorithm "secure hash") would be the perfect choice.
-When we have created token, we need to save it for each user.
+Creating an unique long [secure hash](http://en.wikipedia.org/wiki/Secure_Hash_Algorithm "secure hash") is more secure.

 Let's create and run the migration: